 5) Define crisis criteria

-Crises can be identified before they occur, in real-time, or after the worst has happened.
-While businesses can do their best to prepare for potential situations, a crisis can occur completely unexpectedly, such as through social media.
-As a result, companies should develop distinct criteria for defining a crisis in order to prepare accordingly and implement the crisis plan effectively.
+While businesses can do their best to prepare for potential situations, a crisis can occur unexpectedly, such as through social media.
+As a result, companies should develop distinct criteria for defining a crisis to prepare accordingly and implement the crisis plan effectively.

 A chain of command is essential in a crisis management plan to ensure a cohesive and organized response.
 Ideally, companies want to inform all employees about the crisis and the planned response before they address the general public.
 It stands to reason that top-level executives will be informed first, followed by management, employees, and then external affected parties such as shareholders.
-This chain of command is necessary to ensure that communication is consistent and that the entire company receives the most recent information.
+This chain of command is necessary to ensure consistency in communication.

 7) Establish an internal & external communications plan